grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

-From what we can work out, for our schedule and level of enthusiasm there's only one viable circular route anyway, and so, unfortunately, this information is of little use to us and, despite the clear confusion this arises in our car-park friend, head off in the direction she explicitly advised us against.
+From what we can work out, for our schedule and level of enthusiasm there's only one viable circular route anyway, and so, unfortunately, this information is of little use to us and, despite the clear confusion this causes in our car-park friend, head off in the direction she explicitly advised us against.

 Despite the name, most of this reserve is woodland rather than estuary.
 There